 512 Requirements for Maintenance of Status

 Note: The Eventing Education System documents provide details on the requirements on the maintenance of FEI Officials status.

-Officials not fulfilling the Eventing Official Education system requirements will be transferred down or dropped from the Eventing Officials list at the discretion of the Eventing Committee.
+Officials not fulfilling the Eventing Official Education system requirements will be transferred down or dropped from the Eventing Officials list.